-Harlan Coben also wrote the novel which the brilliant French 2006 movie Tell No One (org. title Ne le dis à personne) is based on.
+Harlan Coben also wrote the novel on which the brilliant French 2006 movie Tell No One (org. title Ne le dis à personne) is based.
 If you haven’t watched that one, I really recommend it.

 The directors of the episodes in The Stranger series on Netflix include Daniel O’Hara and Hannah Quinn.
 Daniel O’Hara has previously directed episodes of the 2018 Netflix series Safe which was also created by Harlan Coben.

-Hannah Quinn has directed for a few TV series but also worked as an Unit or Assistant Director in various capacities on huge blockbusters.
-These include movies such as Saving Private Ryan (1998), Gladiator (2000), Children of Men (2006) and The Martian (2015).
+Hannah Quinn has directed for a few TV series but also worked as a Unit or Assistant Director in various capacities on huge blockbusters.
+These include movies such as Saving Private Ryan (1998), Gladiator (2000), Children of Men (2006), and The Martian (2015).